kieran-ohara/blog/src/_drafts/farewell-boxen.md

 date:   2017-02-10 18:29:52 +0000
 categories: automation developer-tools shell
 ---
+## Meet Boxen.

-If you&rsquo;re unacquainted, [Boxen][boxen upstream] is an open source project that can provision your Mac OSX machine(s): it automatically installs apps, developer tools and just about [anything else you might need][boxen minecraft].
-Unlike [third-party backup services][backblaze], Boxen does this by reading [manifest files][puppet manifest files] that you provide&mdash;thus affording you all of the advantages typically associated with [Infrastructure as Code][ioc wiki]:
+Incase you&rsquo;re unacquainted, [Boxen][boxen upstream] is an open source project that can setup your macOS machine(s): it automatically installs apps, developer tools and just about [anything else you might need][boxen minecraft].
+Unlike [third-party backup services][backblaze], Boxen does this by reading [manifest files][puppet manifest files] you provide&mdash;thus affording you all the advantages of [Infrastructure as Code][ioc wiki]:

-![A screenshot of Boxen&rsquo;s website from February, 2013][boxen 2013 website screenshot]
-* You have full control over the apps and files on your machine: you get to choose *what* gets installed, and *where*.
-(Unlike backup services, which appear to just back up and restore *everything*).
+* You have full control over what gets installed, and *where*.
+This is unlike backup services I&rsquo;ve played with, which appear to just back up and restore *everything* on your hard drive.
-* Configuration files (such as your `.vimrc`) are committed to a single repository, instead of existing arbitrarily on your hard drive.
+* Configuration files (such as your `.vimrc`) can be committed to source control.
+This allows you to experiment with different setups, `$ git checkout` if it goes all wrong, and ultimately `$ git commit` to new and *exciting* ways of working.
-However:
+* If you can automate your setup on one macOS machine, then you can automate your setup on *any* macOS machine! &ldquo;Setting up&rdquo; becomes a case of checking out your Boxen repo, and running the `$ boxen` command.

+In fact, Boxen worked so well for me, it was part of my workflow for two years.
+I&rsquo;d:

+1. `$ git commit && git push` new setups on my Laptop A.
+2. `$ git pull && boxen` on my own Laptop B.
+3. Marvel how fast Laptop B became a clone of Laptop A!

+This workflow enabled me to transition between two unconnected machines seamlessly, in a way that *encouraged* me to play with new tools and configurations.

+## By developers, for developers!

+In my opinion, Boxen&rsquo;s greatest feature is that it provides a free [&ldquo;App-Store&rdquo;][boxen repo list] for developer tools.
+You&rsquo;ll find tools of which you are familiar, but you&rsquo;ll also find tools of which you are not.
+And it&rsquo;s here&mdash;in the latter category&mdash;where comes joy of using Boxen.
+A few of my favourite discoveries include:

+- [Tmux][tmux wiki]: how many terminal windows or tabs do you have open right now?
+If your answer is > 1, you could probably <s>change your life</s> benefit by trying out Tmux.
+Tmux is like a [tiling window manager][twm wiki], but for your terminal.
+- [Vim][vim wiki]: okay, you&rsquo;ve probably heard about Vim&hellip; However Boxen&rsquo;s standard installation includes Vim plus several useful plugins, which over time encouraged me to drop hefty IDEs, and switch to Vim.
+- [Hub][hub github]: Is GitHub part of your workflow?
+This CLI tool from GitHub enables you to raise pull requests&mdash;and more&mdash;right from the comfort of your command line.
+- [Flux][flux]: Research suggests we should avoid gadgets before bed, to [stop light interfering with our sleep patterns][cnn sleep].
+As night approaches, Flux reduces the blue light emmitted from your screen to ease your eyes into sleeping.

+## But then came the woes.

 * A brainchild of GitHub, it&rsquo;s no surprise that Boxen has opinions about &ldquo;how to do things&rdquo;.
 Do you have any `*.dev` entries in your `hosts` file, mapped to local projects?
 Then brace yourself&mdash;as running `$ boxen` for the first time, will transfigure them into this:
 ![A screenshot of a local project after running Boxen][boxen nginx octocat] This sorcery is caused by GitHub&rsquo;s [custom build of NGINX][boxen nginx]: it clobbers `localhost:80` [by default][boxen nginx port 80], and all `*.dev` requests get resolved to it via [dnsmasq][boxen dnsmasq].
 Basically, should you not be employed by GitHub, expect to reverse engineer Boxen from time to time.
 * Boxen &ldquo;gatekeeps&rdquo; the suite of open-source tools it provides; configuring them via [Puppet modules][boxen homebrew] instead of [the tools&rsquo; norms][homebrew bundle].
 Your tools&rsquo; configuration therefore is useless outside of the realm of Boxen.
 Furthermore, your ability to use the open-source tools&rsquo; updates is limited by how fast the Puppet modules can implement them.
 * Updating your Mac with Boxen can take a *long* time, as Boxen uses [Puppet][puppet] under the hood.
 Every time you run `$ boxen`, Puppet has to [compile your manifests into a catalog][puppet catalog compilation], before it actually *applies* said catalog to your Mac.
 In other words, Puppet hangs for (*at least*) a minute, deciding what your &ldquo;perfect&rdquo; Mac should look like.
 Then&mdash;happy with it&rsquo;s vision&mdash;you&rsquo;ll have to wait some more, whilst Puppet goes about &ldquo;making it so&rdquo;.
 * [Keeping][boxen upstream merge 1] [up][boxen upstream merge 2]-[to][boxen upstream merge 3]-[date][boxen upstream merge 4] [with][boxen upstream merge 5] [Boxen&rsquo;s][boxen upstream merge 6] [upstream][boxen upstream merge 7] [repository][boxen upstream merge 8] [is][boxen upstream merge 9] [hard][boxen upstream merge 10]: every now and again, you should pull the [upstream project][boxen upstream] into your [fork][boxen fork]&mdash;to keep your Mac up-to-date.
 However, my experience of this hasn&rsquo;t been so smooth; like with all the merge conflicts I&rsquo;ve had to resolve, or when package managers (like `$ pip` and `$ brew`) started to fail randomly.
 [Shared module][boxen shared modules] updates have also been known to break things&hellip; all of which makes pulling updates, somewhat of a chore.

-* Very verbose (unclear) output.
-* Homebrew was not installed to the default place, brew doctor was frustrating.
-* Randomly work some days, randomly stop other times.
-* Updating your Mac with Boxen can take a *long* time, as Boxen uses [Puppet][puppet] under the hood.
-Every time you run `$ boxen update`, Puppet has to [compile your manifests into a catalog][puppet catalog compilation], before it actually *applies* said catalog to your Mac.
-In other words, Puppet hangs for (*at least*) a minute, deciding what your &ldquo;perfect&rdquo; Mac should look like.
-Then&mdash;happy with it&rsquo;s vision&mdash;you&rsquo;ll have to wait some more, whilst Puppet goes about actually &ldquo;making it so&rdquo;.
-* [Keeping][boxen upstream merge 1] [up][boxen upstream merge 2]-[to][boxen upstream merge 3]-[date][boxen upstream merge 4] [with][boxen upstream merge 5] [Boxen&rsquo;s][boxen upstream merge 6] [upstream][boxen upstream merge 7] [repository][boxen upstream merge 8] [is][boxen upstream merge 9] [hard][boxen upstream merge 10]: every now and again, you should pull the [upstream project][boxen upstream] into your [fork][boxen fork]&mdash;to keep your Mac up-to-date.
-However, my experience of this hasn&rsquo;t been so smooth; like with all the merge conflicts I&rsquo;ve had to resolve, or when package managers (like `$ pip` and `$ brew`) started to fail randomly.
-[Shared module][boxen shared modules] updates have also been known to break things&hellip; all of which makes pulling updates, somewhat a chore.
-* Interestingly, the last "nail in the coffin" didn&rsquo;t come from me; [it came from GitHub themselves][github drop boxen].
+## Boxen is dead, long live Homebrew!

 [backblaze]: https://www.backblaze.com/